AyaBaghdadi/GoogleMaps_apear_specific_loc/Technicalisto_Project/README.md

 # Technicalisto

-## How to create horizontal CollectionView inside TableViewCell

-1. Create your custom design as UITableView inside it add UITableViewCell inside it add your horizontal CollectionView.

-2. Connect your Big tableview delegate to your viewController and send data with custom cell & reload collectionView after connect.

-3. in your custom TableViewCell add delegate of collectionView and send data to custom collectionViewCell.
+## How to Display Google map in Spesific Location using GMSMapView pod 'GoogleMaps'

+1. Install :

+    pod 'GoogleMaps'

+2. In App delegate add & Define your google map key

+    import GoogleMaps

+    let googleApiKey = "your_key"

+3. In App delegate in method didFinishLaunchingWithOptions add :

+    GMSServices.provideAPIKey(googleApiKey)

+4. In your viewController Inherit :

+    CLLocationManagerDelegate

+    GMSMapViewDelegate

+5. In Storybored add to your map view class

+    GMSMapView

+6. Check code in githup

 ### Thanks